Mar 2020 | Hartek Solar executes Faridkot’s First Rooftop Solar Plant at Dasmesh Dental College

 Ø The scope of the project includes complete Engineering, Procurement and Construction (EPC) of the of 220/33 KV substation right from survey, design, engineering and testing to supply, construction, project management and commissioning.

-Ø With this order, Hartek Power has connected 1.9 GW of solar power to the grid
+Ø With this order, Hartek Power has connected 1.9 GW of solar power to grid

 Chandigarh, July 4, 2019: Hartek Power, one of India’s fastest growing Engineering, Procurement and Construction (EPC) companies based in Chandigarh with expertise in executing high-voltage turnkey substations and power infrastructure projects, has bagged a prestigious order for connecting 130 MW of solar power to the grid in Jodhpur district of Rajasthan.